General Information Session: November 16, 11:00 am-12:00 pm, Claudia Nance Rollins Room 2001

 HERCULES formed two partnerships that will expand upon this funding.
-The first is with the NIEHS/EPA-funded Center for Children’s Health, the Environment, the Microbiome, and Metabolomics (C-CHEM2), which will support additional awards that focus on children’s environmental health issues.
-The second partnership is with the Winship Cancer Institute (Winship).
+The first is with the NIEHS/EPA-funded Center for Children’s Health, the Environment, the Microbiome, and Metabolomics (C-CHEM2) (NIEHS P50 ES026071 and EPA 83615301), which will support additional awards that focus on children’s environmental health issues.
+The second partnership is with the Winship Cancer Institute Center (Winship).
 This partnership seeks to better understand the connection between our environment and cancer.
 The HERCULES-Winship partnership will jointly support additional awards on the role of the environment in cancer biology and cancer prevention.

-These awards are open to all investigators at Emory and Georgia Tech who are eligible to serve as Principal Investigators on NIH grant applications (Instructor and above, tenure-, research- or clinical-track).
+These awards are open to all investigators at Emory and the Emory-Georgia Tech Department of Biomedical Engineering who are eligible to serve as Principal Investigators on NIH grant applications (Instructor and above, tenure-, research- or clinical-track).
+Faculty in other departments at Georgia Tech are eligible to apply if their proposal includes collaboration with an Emory faculty member.
 All applicants interested in funding from the HERCULES-Winship partnership should include at least one investigator who is a member of Winship.

 Applications that propose to utilize one or more of the HERCULES Facility Cores are especially encouraged and awardees will receive subsidized core services.
-If planning to use a HERCULES Core, you are strongly encouraged to consult with Core members at the information session(s) below.
+If planning to use a HERCULES Core, you are required to consult with Core members regarding feasibility and costs at the information session(s) below.
 If you are unable to attend, please contact Kate Hodgins (firstname.lastname@example.org) to set up an individual consult.

-Projects with translational relevance (clinical or population-based), applications from early-career investigators, and collaborative and interdisciplinary projects are particularly encouraged.
-Additionally, HERCULES encourages applications for community-based participatory research (CBPR) projects (see below for more details).
+Projects with translational relevance (clinical or population-based), applications from early-career investigators, community-based participatory research (CBPR) projects, and collaborative and interdisciplinary projects are particularly encouraged.
+See below for guidelines regarding CBPR projects.

 Note: Applications that are not focused on the role of the environment in human health and disease will not be reviewed.
 Applications deemed ready for R01 applications will not receive funding.
 Also, no PI may submit more than one application.